textadventures/quest/docs/ui-custom.md

 JS.setCss (".accordion-header-text", text)
 ```

 The orange triangles are awkward to change, so we will just hide them.
-Why actually clicks on them?
+Who actually clicks on them?

 ```
 JS.setCss (".ui-icon", "display:none")